RodCas11/EbookReader/README.md

 `py .\ebookfreader.py` <br>
 `python3 ./ebookfreader.py`

-This code open a new screen if all content is functionality is ok.
+This code opens up a new screen if all the content functionality is working.

-lets go to compile the code
+then we compile the code

 `pyinstaller --onefile ebookfreader.py` <br><br>